Home Accutron on Facebook eMail

 If the watch still doesn't run or hum the coil is probably bad.
 The wire on an Accutron coil is so thin (0.0006" diameter) that it can be easily broken.
 Coil wire can become brittle while the watch is in storage with no battery installed due to repeated expansion and contraction of the wire over the course of many years.
 Momentary heat generated by high start-up current is usually the proverbial "straw that brakes the camels back".
 Occasionally the soldered ends of the wire break at the terminal where the wire goes into the coil.
 A very few of these coils (perhaps 1 out of 10) can be repaired by applying a conductive compound to the break.
 Most shorted coils have a break within the windings and can't be repaired.

-#12.
-Is it ok to run an Accutron that has been in storage for a long time?
+it ok to run an Accutron that has been in

 1. The tiny jewel that pushes the index wheel (ratchet) will poke at the wheel which now offers increased resistance to turning causing damage to the tiny teeth.